-The Serbian Progressive Party, the country’s biggest opposition group, said it will organize protests against alleged vote-rigging in May 6 parliamentary and presidential elections.
+The Serbian Progressive Party, the country’s biggest opposition group, said it will organize protests against alleged vote-rigging in the May 6 parliamentary and presidential elections.

 The outcome of the vote may determine whether Serbia keeps striving for European Union membership or turns east for political and economic ties under Nikolic’s leadership.

-The Prosecutor’s Office has asked the police to investigate the alleged irregularities claimed by four parties, including the Democratic Party of Serbia, led by former prime ministerVojislav Kostunica.
+The Prosecutor’s Office has asked the police to investigate the alleged irregularities claimed by four parties, including the Democratic Party of Serbia, led by former Prime MinisterVojislav Kostunica.

 “At some polling stations there weren’t enough ballots, while at others there were too many,” said Jene Maglai of the Alliance of Vojvodina Hungarians, which represents Serbia’s ethnic Hungarian minority.